GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Global Go to Market Motion is carried out for new products or services targeting both geographical market and language preference of the potential customers.
 The markets where the product will be introduced first are chosen early, along with the languages needed to support those markets.
 Budget is allocated for localization, and marketing materials, service materials, and product localization are all ready to go when the product is first shipped.

-Of course you, as Globalization Leader, play a critical role in all of this.
+Of course you—a Globalization Leader—play a critical role in all of this.
 You have access to all of the data about sales, product usage, website usage, customer language usage and preferences, and so on.
-You are not just a recipient of the information, you play a role in the decision making about the strategy.
+You are not just a recipient of the information, you play a role in the decision-making about the strategy.

 When the company is looking at a new marketing campaign or a new product, you pull up the data for how similar campaigns or products have worked for the company in the past.
 No one would even think about pulling together a plan without asking you for your data, experience, and wisdom.